Calls grow in Congress for Trump to be removed by impeachment or the 25th Amendment

 Invoking the 25th Amendment would require Vice President Mike Pence and a majority of the Cabinet to vote to remove Trump from office due to his inability to "discharge the powers and duties of his office" -- an unprecedented step.

+House Oversight Committee chairwoman Carolyn Maloney, a New York Democrat, on Thursday backed removing Trump from office either through the 25th Amendment or impeachment.

+"Invoking the 25th Amendment is the quickest way to do this, and expedience must be our goal," she said, adding, "If the Vice President and Cabinet fail to act, we have a duty to pursue impeachment."

-Other rank-and-file Democrats have urged impeachment in the wake of the mob violence at the Capitol that took place as a joint session of Congress met to count the Electoral Votes affirming President-elect Joe Biden's win amid false claims from Trump that the election was rigged against him.
+Other prominent Democrats have urged impeachment in the wake of the mob violence at the Capitol that took place as a joint session of Congress met to count the electoral votes affirming President-elect Joe Biden's win amid false claims from Trump that the election was rigged against him.

+Rep. Hakeem Jeffries, the House Democratic caucus chairman, tweeted on Thursday, "Donald Trump should be impeached, convicted and removed from office immediately."

+Three members of the House Judiciary committee -- Reps.
+Jamie Raskin, David Cicilline and Ted Lieu -- are circulating to colleagues an impeachment resolution calling Trump's actions an abuse of power.
+They wrote that Trump violated the Constitution by "willfully inciting violence against the Government of the United States."

-Four members of the progressive "squad" of Democratic lawmakers -- Reps.
-Alexandria Ocasio-Cortez, Ilhan Omar, Rashida Tlaib and Ayanna Pressley -- all spoke out in support of impeachment in the wake of the violent siege of the Capitol.
+All four members of the progressive "squad" of Democratic lawmakers -- Reps.
+Alexandria Ocasio-Cortez, Ilhan Omar, Rashida Tlaib and Ayanna Pressley -- have also spoken out in support of impeachment in the wake of the violent siege of the Capitol.

 "I am drawing up Articles of Impeachment.
 Donald J. Trump should be impeached by the House of Representatives & removed from office by the United States Senate.
 We can't allow him to remain in office, it's a matter of preserving our Republic and we need to fulfill our oath," Omar tweeted Wednesday.